emca-it/OP5-Documentation/op5_docs/01-12-01-Distributed_Monitoring.md

 #### Master-side configuration

 1. Make sure that the host group which the poller will be responsible for is already configured, saved and can be found in the status pages of the OP5 Monitor web interface.
 Remember, at the bare minimum, the host group must contain at least one host, with at least one contact and one service.

-2. In case of running a [load balanced setup with peered masters](Load_balanced_monitoring), make sure that all peers are fully connected and synchronized according to [mon node status](#DistributedMonitoring-monnodestatus).
+2. In case of running a load balanced setup with peered masters, make sure all peers are fully connected and synchronized according to mon node status.
 The following steps (starting from step 3), should be performed on all masters.

 3. Log onto the master via SSH, as root.
 OP5 recommends establishing non-root accounts with sudo privileges.

-4. To verify that the host group exists, print its current host members:
-    `mon query ls hostgroups -c members name=se-gbg`
+4. To verify that the host group exists, print its current host members: `mon query ls hostgroups -c members name=se-gbg`

 5. Add the new poller to the configuration:

     `mon node add poller01 type=poller hostgroup=se-gbg takeover=no`